icopy-site/awesome-cn/docs/awesome/urban-and-regional-planning-resources.md

 - [City Energy Analyst](https://cityenergyanalyst.com/) - A series of [open-source](https://github.com/architecture-building-systems/CityEnergyAnalyst) tools for the analysis and optimization of urban energy systems.
 - [EPA WARM Model](https://www.epa.gov/warm) - EPA created the Waste Reduction Model (WARM) to provide high-level estimates of potential greenhouse gas (GHG) emissions reductions, energy savings, and economic impacts from several different waste management practices.
 - [ENCORE](https://encore.naturalcapital.finance/en) - United Nations sponsored resource intended to explore dependencies on and impacts to our worlds stores of natural capital.
+- [LEARN](https://icleiusa.org/LEARN/) - This interactive web mapping tool was developed to help communities in the USA estimate the local greenhouse gas (GHG) impacts of their forests and trees.
+- [NatureServe Explorer](https://explorer.natureserve.org/) - NatureServe is the definitive online guide for information on over 100,000 rare and endangered species and ecosystems in the Americas.

 ### Geospatial Data and Visualization
 Software, tools, and platforms for geospatial visualization.